 You want to be well prepared before you start your international business degree.
-Find out about housing, visas and permits, insurances and public transport.
-Also learn out about the HAN’s on: International Welcome Days at the Arnhem campus.
+Learn about student housing, visas and permits, insurances and public transport.
+Also get info on textbooks and download important documents like the degree statute and enrollment regulations.

 Before you arrive

 As an International Business student, you need a suitable place to live.
 A place within easy distance of the campus and where you can feel at home.
 The HAN Housing Office helps international students like yourself find a room.
 Are you from outside the EU/EEA?
 You get priority: a guaranteed room.
 From the EU/EEA?
 You can go on the waiting list.